top of page

 “The lead suit?”
 I asked.

-Suvin was growing disinterested, looking at the road ahead.
+Suvin was losing interest, looking at the road ahead.

 We left Warren and Ethan debating their course.
 It seemed to me they would have to wait out the storm.

-“She’s in surgery.
-You think I would be out here if I didnt have to?”
+"She’s in surgery.
+You think I’d be out here if I didn’t have to?"

-Suvin was disarmed and shook away his frustration with an odd shutter.
+Suvin was disarmed and shook away his frustration with an odd shudder.

 “At least they won't be able to use her again,” I said.